 I’ll be taking a bit of a hiatus as I organize material to really kick off this blog the proper way.
-Coming back atcha by the end of July!
+Coming back atcha soon!
 Stay tuned!

 “Take risks and you’ll get the payoffs.
 Learn from your mistakes until you succeed.
 It’s that simple.” -Bobby Flay

 Being afraid to fail means being afraid to live.

 I was listening to a Chase Jarvis interview with mountain guide Melissa Arnot Reid and this message is what stood out to me the most.
 Generally I believe I do a pretty good job of ignoring fear and doing what I want to do, but I would be lying if I said that is always the case.

 This blog, for example, is one of those things.
 Did I start it?
 Yes.
 But am I doing everything I possibly can with it?
 No. And why is that?
 I’m afraid.
 I’m afraid I won’t connect.
 I’m afraid I’ll be ignored.
 I’m afraid of not being good enough, or interesting enough, or whatever word can fill in the blank enough.
 And that’s so lame.

 Everyone has something to offer the world in a positive light.
 I truly believe that.
 Every.
 Single.
 One.
 But knowledge doesn’t always equals action, especially when it comes to our own actions.
 Is it just me or are we more inclined to believe in other people than to believe in ourselves?
 If someone tells me they want to do something, I’m their biggest cheerleader.
 If you tell me your plan, I will immediately say, “Yes, do it.
 You’re going to do it.”
 But when I flip the conversation around to myself, the voice is a little quieter.
 The doubt comes in and even though I know I can do whatever I set my mind to, there is always always ALWAYS a part of me that’s like, “Are you sure you wanna try that?
 Because here’s a million reasons to not.
 You’re welcome.”